A Complete Guide for Moms to Quit Work & Go Back to School

 While going back to school for working moms is quite commendable, not many can manage to work, parent, and study at the same time.
 As a result many are hard-pressed and take the option of quitting their jobs to go back to school.

-Proven Reasons why Moms Quitting Work for School is Recommended
+Reasons Quitting Work for School is Recommended

 1. It Ensures Full Focus on Studies

 Studying can be quite intensive.
 The lectures, the practicals, and the exams all require time and energy investment from the student.
-Doing this along with work can make one lose focus and not dedicate enough time and energy to the studies.
+Doing this along with work can make you lose focus and not dedicate enough time and energy to the studies.
+You may hence end up failing in the studies.
+As such it is better to quit work and dedicate full time to the studies.

-2. Quitting Work for School Advances Work Skills
+2. School Advances your Work Skills

 Studying exposes you to more advanced skills and knowledge.
 It puts you in a better competitive position in the job market in future.
 Therefore concentrating fully on studies now opens you up for better employment opportunities in the future.